Best Receipt Scanner App for Taxes in 2026

 What Makes a Good Receipt Scanner App?

-- OCR accuracy – how reliably the app reads receipt text, especially for faded, crumpled, or poorly printed receipts.
-This is the foundation – if the scan is wrong, everything downstream breaks.
+- Extraction accuracy – how reliably the app reads receipts, especially faded, crumpled, or thermal-paper ones.
+If the scan is wrong, everything downstream breaks.

-- Auto-categorisation – does the app assign expense categories automatically, or do you have to sort everything manually?
+- Auto-categorization – does the app assign tax-aligned expense categories automatically, or do you sort everything by hand?

-- Export options – can you export to CSV, PDF, or directly into accounting software?
+- Export options – CSV, Excel, PDF, or accounting-software sync.
 Your accountant will thank you.

-- Pricing – is there a free tier?
-What do paid plans cost, and are they reasonable for a solo operator?
+- Pricing – is there a free tier, and are paid plans priced for one person or for a firm?

-- Tax-specific features – does the app handle GST, VAT, or other tax-relevant fields?
-Generic expense trackers often skip these entirely.
+- Tax-specific features – Schedule C categories, GST/VAT extraction, fiscal-year awareness.
+Generic expense trackers skip these entirely.

 Top Receipt Scanner Apps Compared

-Here’s a fair look at five of the most popular options in 2026.
+Here’s a fair look at six of the most popular options in 2026.

 Taxr